mohAhanin/mohAhanin/README.md

-👋 Hello, I am @mohAhanin, a computer engineering student at Shiraz University of Technology with a passion for all things Data Science.
+👋 Hiiii, I am @mohAhanin, a computer engineering student at Shiraz University of Technology with a passion for all things Data Science.
 I am constantly exploring new ways to apply machine learning algorithms to solve real-world problems and improve the interaction between humans and AI.

 🌱 Currently, I am honing my skills in various ML algorithms, including deep learning and natural language processing, to develop innovative solutions for complex data challenges.